 Hands-on learning for elementary school children.

-The Nature Program offers monthly two-hour natural science workshops for adult volunteers eager to share nearby nature with school children.
-Each workshop includes natural science information, indoor and outdoor activities, plus plenty of joy and wonder.
+The Nature Program offers monthly natural science workshops in communities in Vermont and neighboring states for adult volunteers eager to share nearby nature with school children.
+Each workshop includes natural science information, a variety of hands-on learning activities, plus plenty of joy and wonder.
 With over 40 lessons, we divide our program into five year-long courses of study, each focusing on a different key science standard.

 Each school has two Volunteer Coordinators who act as the liaison between the education staff at Four Winds and the volunteers, teachers, school administrators, and the community at large.
-Volunteers work in teams of two or more to bring classrooms of children outside each month to look, discover, and learn.
+This year volunteers will work in teams of two or more to meet classrooms of children outside each month to look, discover, and learn.

 It is the dedication of volunteers – their time and energy – that makes these programs happen.
 The role of coordinators and volunteers will be a bit different this year as we take the Nature Program all outside and extend the learning at home.
 Happily, we’re still be able to share the excitement of nature discovery with children and come together as a community of learners.